 How I Prayed for Emotional Healing

-Once I started walking with God I felt like my life had been a waste.
+When I first started walking with God I felt like my life had been a waste.
 I cried to the Lord saying, “Oh God, I’ve ruined everything.
-These past 29 years have been a total waste.
+These past 29 years have been a mess.
 My life is shattered in a million pieces that can never be put back together again.
 Oh, Lord, I’m grateful that You’ve given me hope and peace and eternal life, but as far as my life ever amounting to anything, how can it happen?

 In the midst of my utter distress I heard God speak to my heart words of comfort: “I am a Redeemer.
 I redeem all things I make all things new.
 Whatever you’ve lost I will restore.
 It doesn’t matter what you’ve done.
 It doesn’t matter what’s happened to you.
 I can take all the hurt, the pain, and the scars.
 Not only can I heal them, but I can make them count for something.”